adrai/devicestack/README.md

 - If extending from `require('devicestack').Connection` this mechanism is already defined!

-### executeCommand
-Implement the executeCommand mechanism.
-Call with commandData and optional callback.

 ### onConnecting
 Define `onConnecting` function if you need to send some commands before definitely connected?